joipoi/FirstAnsibleProject/readme.md

 # Todo(possibilities)
-* Create a ansible role for this project
+* Create an ansible role for this project
 * Add Cronjobs for scheduled tasks or playbooks, including vulnerability scans and AIDE integrity checks
-* send logging data to the ansible controller(rsyslog)
+* Send logging data to the ansible controller(rsyslog)
 * Add custom fapolicyd rules
 * Keylime
 * LUKS